Experimental Projects Residency in Visual Arts

-The IEA’s Experimental Project Residency Program will support an artist with a one week residency, $1200 stipend, travel, lodging, technology access, materials and technical assistance.
-Artists have access to a combination of historical, contemporary and emerging media arts tools and materials that they would ordinarily not have available.
-This call is aimed primarily at non-time based projects, though those incorporating time-based elements into a primarily non-time based proposal are welcome to apply.
+The IEA’s Experimental Project Residency Program will support an artist with a one week residency, an artist stipend, travel, lodging, technology access, materials and technical assistance.
+Artists have access to a combination of historical, contemporary, and emerging media arts tools and materials that they would ordinarily not have available.

-This opportunity is only open to residents of the state of New York.
+This opportunity is only open to residents of the state of New York State.
 Please look to future calls if you live outside of New York State.
 The one-week residencies will be scheduled between January 2016 and December 2016.
 We cannot accept applications from anyone who will be enrolled in an undergraduate or graduate art program during the residency period.

-The IEA lab has 4 Mac Intel Quad workstations, with a large range of software including Photoshop, Illustrator, After Effects, InDesign, Max/MSP/Jitter, and Flash, among others.
-Artist have access to a high density Cannon EOS 5d mkII single lens reflex still cameras, a Graphtech CE-6000-60 Vinyl Cutter, a Scitex/Creo Eversmart Pro 8200ppi resolution large bed scanner, and an Iris Printer capable of printing on a variety of papers up to 46×34”.
-Artists also have access to our fleet of Epson large-format printers, capable of printing on various materials up to 64″ wide.
-We have been working with artists using on-demand printing for artist books.
-We have a laser cutter capable of cutting/etching wood, paper, and other materials up to sizes of 24×36”.
+The IEA lab has 4 Mac Intel Quad workstations, with a large range of software including Photoshop, Illustrator, After Effects, InDesign, Max/MSP/Jitter, among others.
+Residency artists also have access to a Cannon EOS 5d mkIII single lens reflex still cameras, a Graphtech CE-6000-60 Vinyl Cutter, a Scitex/Creo Eversmart Pro 8200ppi resolution large bed scanner, an Iris Printer capable of printing on a variety of papers up to 46×34”, and other print production technologies.
+We have been working with artists using On Demand Printing for artist books.

 A full list of our facilities can be found here.

-- Applicant’s legal name, address, and primary phone number (If selected, applicants will need to have a Social Security number for payment of stipend and reimbursement purposes, however we do not need you to provide this with your application)
+Applicant’s legal name, address, and primary phone number (Please note: If selected, we will need your Social Security number for payment of stipend and reimbursement purposes, however we do not need you to provide this with your application)

-Additionally, please send no more than twenty images as JPEGs at 72 ppi with a largest dimension no greater than 1024 px, plus an 8.5×11” thumbnail sheet with titles, dimensions, medium, and year for each piece.
+Additionally, please send no more than twenty images as JPEGs at 72 ppi with a largest dimension no greater than 1024 px, and an 8.5×11” thumbnail sheet with titles, dimensions, medium, and year for each piece.
 It is preferred that you send these files to us through an online FTP service such as yousendit.com, Dropbox, or 4shared.com (which offers free service).
-However, images may also be sent as a .zip file attached to the application e-mail or mailed as a data CD or a USB drive to the IEA address listed here.
+However, images may also be sent as a .zip file attached to the application e-mail or mailed (post dated November 29th) as a data CD or a USB drive to the IEA address listed here.

 For drives please note that we are a Mac facility and may not be able to read files off of a drive formatted for Windows (NTFS).
 Discs and drives will be returned if you supply return postage.